singhmankrit/iqp-book-forked/sp-half.md

 \end{aligned}
 $$

 As we can see, this is exactly the X-coordinate of the quantum state on the Bloch Sphere!
 You can verify for yourself that this holds true for the Y and Z coordinates as well.
+This is not just a neat coincidence, the Bloch Vector is defined so that it's coordinates line up perfectly with the expectation values of these measurements.

 ## Pauli matrices and rotations